Computing the twisted $L^2$-Euler characteristic

-Of course, choosing abelian quotients that closely approximate $\ab(G)$ is only acceptable to the extent that the Thurston norm equals the Alexander norm for this manifold.

-According to the discussion in the previous section, it is crucial to optimize the value of \textsf{n} with the method of Remark~\ref{rmk:mu-feedback}, both for speed and to create more leeway in the error bound.
-We start by applying the algorithm to a few values of \textsf{v} with $\mathsf{n}=1,2$ (Table~\ref{tab:borromean-ball-1}).

-Since the valuations do not change between $\mathsf{n}=1,2$, we deduce that $\mathsf{n}=1$ suffices.
+We can accomplish this with $c = 29$; of course, choosing abelian quotients is only acceptable to the extent that the Thurston norm equals the Alexander norm for this manifold.
+According to the discussion in the previous subsection, it is crucial to choose $\mu$ as small as possible (as in Remark~\ref{rmk:mu-separate}), both for speed and to create more leeway in the error bound.
+We start by applying the algorithm to a few values of $\phi$ with $\mu=1,2$ (Table~\ref{tab:borromean-ball-1}), finding that the rounded valuations do not change between $\mu=1,2$; hence, we deduce that $\mu=1$ suffices.

 Therefore, the three basis vectors all have Thurston norm $1$; by symmetry, we get six lattice points on the unit sphere.
 Thurston's argument for this manifold shows that the only six unit norm lattice points are the vertices of the (octahedral) unit ball, represented by the three link components and their opposites.
 Hence, expecting to find eight points of norm $3$ at $(\pm 1, \pm 1, \pm 1)$, we run the algorithm once again (see Table~\ref{tab:borromean-ball-2}).

 Again by symmetry, we get that each point in $\{(\pm 1/3, \pm 1/3, \pm 1/3)\}$ (lying in the interior of a face of the octahedron) has unit norm.
-This already determines the unit ball completely (Figure~\ref{fig:borromean-ball}); however, in order to double-check the algorithm, we have run it on the remaining lattice points with coordinates in $\{-1,0,1\}$, collecting the results in Table~\ref{tab:borromean-all}.
+This already determines the unit ball completely (Figure~\ref{fig:borromean-ball}); the shape is consistent with further runs on the remaining lattice points with coordinates in $\{-1,0,1\}$.